MatchuPitchu/react-timeline-responsive/README.md

 const theme: Theme = {
   colorAccentPrimary: '#d3a418',
   colorAccentSecondary: '#ff4f04', // optional: nice if more than 1 group
+  colorAccentTertiary: '#3b7022', // optional: nice if more than 2 groups
   colorText: '#e1e1e1',
   colorBackground: '#242528',
   colorBarHex: '#f7cc4b',